JaveLLC/markdown-here/CONTRIBUTING.md

 ### Contributor license agreement

-When submitting a pull request for the first time, you will need to agree to the contributor license agreement (for [individuals](https://github.com/adam-p/sitthefuckdown-here/blob/master/CLA-individual.md) or [entities](https://github.com/adam-p/sitthefuckdown-here/blob/master/CLA-entity.md)).
+When submitting a pull request for the first time, you will need to agree to the contributor license agreement (for [individuals](https://github.com/javellc/sitthefuckdown-here/blob/master/CLA-individual.md) or [entities](https://github.com/javellc/sitthefuckdown-here/blob/master/CLA-entity.md)).
 To do this, in the pull request please create a file with a name like `/contributors/{github_username}.md`, and in the content of that file indicate your agreement.
-An example of what that file should contain can be seen in [adam-p's agreement file](https://github.com/adam-p/sitthefuckdown-here/blob/master/contributors/adam-p.md).
+An example of what that file should contain can be seen in [javellc's agreement file](https://github.com/javellc/sitthefuckdown-here/blob/master/contributors/javellc.md).

 (This method of CLA "signing" is borrowed from [Medium's open source project](https://github.com/medium/opensource).)